On infinite staircases in toric symplectic four-manifolds

-In our experience, it is almost always sharp.

-If the staircase obstruction vanishes, then by Theorem~\ref{satisfies quadratic equation}, if there is an infinite staircase, it still must exist in a neighborhood of $a_0$.
-In this case, one can attempt to explore the question numerically, near $a_0$, using for example the combinatorial formulas in \cite[Thm.
-A.1, Cor.
-A.12 ]{dan}, to see whether or not the existence of an infinite staircase is likely.
-In fact, there are only a handful of known examples where the staircase obstruction vanishes but there is no staircase.
-One such is shown in Figure~\ref{fig:4pics}(d).
-The negative weight expansion $(4,1,1,1,1)$ corresponds to $X_\Omega=E(3,4)$.
-Cristofaro-Gardiner has computed the ellipsoid embedding function on a neighborhood of $a_0$ and proved that it does not have an infinite staircase \cite[Sec.
-2.5]{cg ellipsoid}.
-In all known examples, a procedure analogous to this one is decisive.
+When the staircase obstruction vanishes, then by Theorem~\ref{satisfies quadratic equation}, if there is an infinite staircase, infinitely many of the steps must occur in a neighborhood of $a_0$.
+In this case, one can attempt to explore the question numerically near $a_0$ to see if there is any evidence of an infinite staircase.
+In all known examples, numerical exploration gives a very strong indication of whether or not an infinite staircase exists, and then further ideas can be used to rigorously establish the existence or nonexistence of an infinite staircase.
+We explain some instances of this analysis in Appendix~\ref{appendix}.

-Theorem~\ref{satisfies quadratic equation} can also be used to rule out the existence of infinite staircases for families of targets.
-For example, in \cite{project9}, Theorem~\ref{satisfies quadratic equation} is used to identify intervals of $b$ for which the ellipsoid embedding function of a toric domain with negative weight expansion $(1;b)$ cannot have an infinite staircase.
-Theorem~\ref{satisfies quadratic equation} is also useful for finding infinite staircases, as we explain in Appendix~\ref{appendix}.
-In \cite{cg ellipsoid}, it is used to completely determine which rational ellipsoids have infinite staircases.